sleirsgoevy/bad_hoist/PORTING.md

 This is more-or-less what I did for 6.51 (I didn't have any userspace dumps back then).
 6.72 happened to be "compatible enough", so no more porting was required.

-# 1. Find GOT offset
+# 1. Dumping Webkit.bin

 Dump WebKit using `python3 bad_hoist/memserver/dump_module.py -1` (this should never fail).

+# 2. Find GOT
+We can do this by automated approch (2.1) if it not working then we do the manual (2.2)
+# 2.1 GOT - Automated
+you can run the below command which will give you the GOT start python3 bad_hoist/GOTSearch.py bad_hoist/dumps/webkit.elf

+# 2.2 GOT - Manual
-Then disassemble the dumped binary, extract all `CALL imm32` instructions, and sort by the target address:
+ Then disassemble the dumped binary (wbekit.bin), extract all `CALL imm32` instructions, and sort by the target address:
 `objdump -D bad_hoist/dumps/webkit.elf | grep 'call[^%]*$' | cut -d "$(printf '\t')" -f 3- | sort | uniq | less`

 You'll see something like this in the dump: